WiIIiam278/HuskSync/README.md

 # CrossServerSync
 **CrossServerSync** is a robust solution for synchronising player data (inventories, health, hunger & status effects) between servers.
-It was designed as a lightweight alternative to MySQLPlayerDataBridge,
+It was designed as a much faster alternative to MySQLPlayerDataBridge,

 ### Installation
 Install CrossServerSync in the `/plugins/` folder of your Spigot (and derivatives) servers and Proxy (BungeeCord and derivatives) server.